-Whilst substitution is undeniably an important factor when considering the IR35 status of an assignment it is important that it is considered conjunction with the other key employment status tests.
-To have a wider understanding of the major influencing factors in IR35 determination (in addition to substitution), read our articles on MOO and Control.
+Whilst substitution is undeniably an important factor when considering the IR35 status of an assignment it is important that it is considered in conjunction with the other key employment status tests.
+To have a wider understanding of the major influencing factors in IR35 determination (in addition to substitution), read our articles on MoO and Control.

 “It is much more likely in an IR35 situation that you will be considering a right of substitution rather than an obligation to provide a substitute and that the right will be fettered to some extent.
-It should be noted that, where a hypothetical contract is considered to contain a right of substitution, that right is likely to be only an indicator of self-employment to be weighed with all the other factors”. - From gov.uk
+It should be noted that, where a hypothetical contract is considered to contain a right of substitution, that right is likely to be only an indicator of self-employment to be weighed with all the other factors”. - Gov.uk

 There have been many IR35 cases in recent years that HMRC have lost in which there was no right of substitution.
 See the Paul Hawsbee case (Kickabout Productions Ltd and The Commissioners for Her Majesty’s Revenue and Customs, ) amongst others.
 Whilst the absence of personal service does point to a position outside IR35, it is not essential, and it is certainly not worth forcing a substitution clause into the contract if it is not reflective of reality.